 By 1270, the last Zagwe ruler was overthrown by Yekunno Amlak, who claimed to descend from the kings of the Aksumite period and traced his lineage all the way back to the biblical union of King Solomon and the Queen of Sheba.
 His descendants—the Solomonics—ruled Ethiopia until the third quarter of the twentieth century.
 For much of this period, the Solomonics did not have a fixed capital, but moved across the country according to the seasons and their needs.

 The Solomonics were as active as patrons of the arts as their predecessors, and endowed churches with hundreds of precious gifts.
-Works of art were also be donated to ecclesiastic centers by nobles and clergymen, as well as by individuals known from dedicatory inscriptions on the work they commissioned.
+Works of art were also donated to ecclesiastic centers by nobles and clergymen, as well as by individuals known from dedicatory inscriptions on the work they commissioned.
 The rock-cut church of Gannata Maryam, a few kilometers south-east of Lalibela, features an almost complete set of murals depicting saints, angels, and motifs inspired by the New Testament.
 The church also features a portrait of Yekunno Amlak.
 Numerous illuminated manuscripts, particularly Gospel books, were created between the late thirteenth and early fifteenth centuries.
-A few dozen feature not just Canon Tables and portraits of the four Evangelists (Matthew, Mark, Luke and John), as in the earlier Garima Gospels, but also scenes from the Old and New Testaments.
+A few dozen feature not just Canon Tables and portraits of the four Evangelists (Matthew, Mark, Luke, and John), as in the earlier Garima Gospels, but also scenes from the Old and New Testaments.

 The mid-Solomonic period (1527–1632)